Chudroy/Bilbao-Barrios/README.md

 ### Image upload with Multer and Cloudinary

-Multer middleware for
+Multer middleware for multipart/form-data POST requests.
+This middleware connects with Cloudinary storage API to upload and save images to their database.
+This avoids the overhead of storing images in the server database, instead only saving a URL string that links to the image stored on Cloudinary's side.

 ### Environment variables with dotenv

-### Content Security Policy with HelmetJS
+Environment variables are used to safely upload the project to Github without exposing sensitive developre credentials.
+To recreate this website on your own machine, create a .env file that matches any process.ENV.{{VARIABLE_NAMES}} found in the project.
+These are:

+- CLOUDINARY_CLOUD_NAME
+- CLOUDINARY_KEY
+- CLOUDINARY_SECRET
+- DB_URL
+- SECRET

-### Prevention of Database Injection and XSS (Cross Site Scripting) with HelmetJS
+### Content Security Policy, Prevention of Database Injection and XSS (Cross Site Scripting) with HelmetJS

+Content security policy to prevent loading resources from unspecified URLs, thus preventing common security exploits such as XSS.

 ### Mongo Cloud Database with Mongo Atlas

+Cloud based database, eases development process.
+No need to switch to local db in development.